RootHe-Y/xingyuanhe.github.com/index.md

 ```
 ### What I Have Learnt In Computer Science
 ```
-Know the basic rules and properties of Python/C/C++ (Udacity/edx/xuetang) Data Structure (through Mooc(icourse) and Textbooks)
+I gain a lot of skills of CS by trough online courses and orgnazations such as Udacity/EDX/Xuetang/icourse/Youtube Know the basic rules and properties of Python/C/C++ (Udacity/edx/xuetang) Data Structure (through Mooc(icourse) and Textbooks)
 ```